Palace of Westminster: Stonework

-Barry's new Palace of Westminster was rebuilt using the sandy-coloured Anston limestone.
-However, the stone soon began to decay owing to pollution and the poor quality of some of the stone used.
+Barry's new Palace of Westminster was rebuilt using the sand-coloured Anston limestone.
+However, the stone soon began to decay because of pollution and the poor quality of some of the stone used.
 Although such defects were clear as early as 1849, nothing was done for the remainder of the 19th century, even after much studying.
-During the 1910s, however, it became clear that some of the stonework had to be replaced.
-In 1928, it was deemed necessary to use Clipsham stone, a honey-coloured limestone from Rutland, to replace the decayed Anston.
-The project began in the 1930s but was halted by the outbreak of the Second World War and was completed only during the 1950s.
-By the 1960s, pollution had again begun to take its toll.
-A stone conservation and restoration programme to the external elevations and towers began in 1981 and ended in 1994.
+During the 1910s, however, it became clear that some of the stonework would need to be replaced.
+In 1928, it was decided to use Clipsham stone, a honey-coloured limestone from Rutland, to replace the decayed Anston stone.
+The project began in the 1930s but was halted by the outbreak of the Second World War and was not completed until the 1950s.
+By the 1960s, pollution had again begun to damage the stonework.
+A stone conservation and restoration programme for the external elevations and towers began in 1981 and ended in 1994.